James Sloyan: Film

 Sloyan is featured in The Sting as Mottola, who is used to illustrate the concept of a griftee, in a variation on the pigeon drop scam.

 He has played roles in The Traveling Executioner (1970), The Gang That Couldn't Shoot Straight (1971), and Xanadu (1980).

 Advertisements

-Sloyan was a voice-over actor for Sprint Nextel long-distance services, and in film trailers for movies such as Jumper, The Shadow, and How to Make an American Quilt.
+For 20 years, Sloyan was the voice of Lexus.
+The company's first commercial, "Balance," aired in 1989 and went on to win several awards as well as homages in pop culture and media.
+Sloyan served as Lexus' sole voice actor until 2009, when he was replaced by James Remar.
+Sloyan later narrated ads for Mitsubishi.

-Sloyan performed "the voice of Lexus", having done voice-overs in American television advertisements for Lexus since the make's introduction to the American market.
-In 2009, he was replaced by actor James Remar.
-Sloyan now voices ads for Mitsubishi.
+Sloyan was also a voice actor for Sprint Nextel long-distance services, and in film trailers for movies such as Jumper, The Shadow, and How to Make an American Quilt.

 Personal life

 Sloyan and Deirdre Lenihan, an actress, have been married since 1973.
 They are the parents of actors Daniel Sloyan and Samantha Sloyan.